MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpmdomain2-restorestartergpo.md

 <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmresult">IGPMResult</a> interface that represents the result of the restore operation.
 That interface contains pointers to an
 <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmstartergpo">IGPMstarterGPO</a> interface and to an
 <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmstatusmsgcollection">IGPMStatusMsgCollection</a> interface.

-#### - objGPMStarterGPOBackup [in]

-<a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmstartergpobackup">GPMStarterGPOBackup</a> object that corresponds to the Starter GPO to restore.

 ## -returns